changyaochen/changyaochen.github.io/_posts/2020-06-28-multiple-comparisons-jun-2020.md

 ---
 > Can you also run the comparison along this dimension?

 I believe this is a common question that is asked to a data scientist or data analyst.
-Say your company has just run an A/B test, aiming to find whether a blue button leads more conversions than a red button.
+Say your company has just run an A/B test, aiming to find whether a blue button leads to more conversions than a red button.
 Millions of clicks later, there seems to be no significant difference.
-Disappointed, the program manager believes we can still draw some meaningful conclusions: maybe the blue button indeed leads to more conversions *among female users*, or *among users from New York*, ...
+Disappointed, the program manager believes we can still draw some meaningful conclusions: maybe the blue button indeed leads to more conversions *among female users*, or *among users from New York*, or *among* ...
 This strip from xkcd perfectly captures this spirit.

 <figure>
 <center>